yamand16/Sketch-Recognition/README.md

 - Python
 - Tkinter

-The pretrained AlexNet model can be downloaded [here](www.google.com.tr)
+The pretrained AlexNet model can be downloaded here:
+- www.google.com.tr

+** References **